Kai Greene: Other work

+Fashion

+Greene's choice of apparel has influenced trends and preferences within the fitness and lifestyle sectors.
+He is known for popularising the hoodie during workout sessions, with the hoodie becoming a representation of Greene's brand and philosophy.
+A striking element of his wardrobe is the Kai Greene RWXKG Fleece Hoodie, particularly in its bold red color.

 Acting

-Greene portrayed a male stripper in the 2015 comedy film College Debts.
-In November 2016, he travelled to the Chinese province of Guizhou to start filming for the 2018 martial arts film Crazy Fist.
-He played a villain who fights the protagonist in an arena during the film's opening sequence.
-In January 2017, it was announced that Greene had signed with The Gersh Agency.
-In 2017, he played Funshine in the second season of the Netflix sci-fi series Stranger Things.
-He appeared in the Indian action-thriller film Pogaru in 2021.
+Greene portrayed a male stripper in the comedy film College Debts (2015) and a villain who fights the protagonist during the opening sequence of the martial arts film Crazy Fist (2018).
+In January 2017, it was announced that he had signed with The Gersh Agency.
+He played Funshine in the second season of the Netflix sci-fi series Stranger Things (2017) and appeared in the Indian action-thriller film Pogaru (2021).

 Art

 Greene is an avid artist who often creates self-portraits to help himself build and maintain his ideal physique.
 In August 2011, he exhibited some of his work to the public; at the exhibition, he stated, "As a professional bodybuilder, I'm a master sculptor.
 The art show made me realize that I've always been an artist: my medium the human physique.
 My life is what I make it, just like the art I've produced on canvas and on stage.
 This art show makes this statement.
 I'm celebrating some personal accomplishments and my own artistic expression."